 Neither publication flagged to the readers in the articles they published in 2016 what the likely consequences are for Tasmanians of axing of the reach rule and the ‘2 out of 3’ rule, which both their parent companies are lobbying for and the Turnbull Government is backing.

 How the media ownership rules are applied in local media markets is not easy to understand.
-However, the bulk of the current debate boils down to whether media companies should be limited to owning two out of newspapers, radio and television outlets in a local radio licence area or not.
+However, the bulk of the current debate boils down to whether media companies should be limited to owning two out of three newspapers, radio and television outlets in a local radio licence area or not.

 It is possible – even likely – the legal change both Fairfax Media and News Corporation Australia are demanding could lead to both the Examiner and the Advocate being sold.